guy2000s/Rhodum/README.md

+This repo is handled by Table and 608.
+I am not in charge of this repo. - neek

 DO NOT FORK THIS YET, REUPLOADING RHODUM'S FILES AREN'T FINISHED SINCE GITHUB DOESN'T ALLOW ALOT OF FILES UPLOADED

 Stop creating issues asking for a zip file of the source, you're not getting it.
 Write code yourself if you want to run a revival.